mpalourdio/MpaCustomDoctrineHydrator/README.md

 Message:
 Object provided to Escape helper, but flags do not allow recursion

-CustomDoctrineHydrator
+MpaCustomDoctrineHydrator
 ======================

 Simple factory that helps you deal with Doctrine Module Hydrator and date / datetime columns

 Configuration
 =====
-Copy **customdoctrinehydrator.config.global.php.dist** in your **autoload folder** and rename it by removing the .dist extension.
+Copy **mpacustomdoctrinehydrator.config.global.php.dist** in your **autoload folder** and rename it by removing the .dist extension.

 By default, days and month are 2 digits formatted, and years are 4 digits formatted.
-You can change that in **customdoctrinehydrator.config.global.php**.
+You can change that in **mpacustomdoctrinehydrator.config.global.php**.
 It follows the php IntlDateFormatter Predefined Constants values.

 See http://php.net/manual/en/class.intldateformatter.php